Skip to main content

 Concern

-The owner feared an internal compressor leak, which would mean replacing the whole system.
+An internal compressor leak was the fear, which would mean replacing the whole system.

 Found